Creating and Managing Experiments

 While running a single discussion or annotation job may take a few minutes, running experiments composed of dozens or hundreds of synthetic discussions may take up to days.
 Thus, we need a mechanism to keep track of our experiments while they are running.

-module to log information about our experiments.
-This module performs the following functions:
+We will use SynDisco’s logging function to log information about our experiments.
+Specifically, this function performs the following functions:

 Provides details about the currently running jobs (e.g. selected configurations, participants, prompts etc.)